Glossary

 A

-Actions allowing to take a step back from the Bilan Carbone®.
-This can concern the assessment of compliance with the principles of the Bilan Carbone®, improving data collection to gain precision and reduce uncertainties, raising the maturity level, and taking into account feedback regarding the Stakeholder engagement carried out by the organisation.
+Actions allowing to step back from the Bilan Carbone® carried out.
+This may concern the assessment of compliance with the principles of the Bilan Carbone®, the improvement of data collection to gain precision and reduce uncertainties, the increase in maturity level, and taking into account feedback regarding the stakeholder engagement conducted by the organisation.

-Actions in the short and medium term enabling adaptation to the consequences of climate change to ensure the resilience and survival of the organisation.
+Actions in the short and medium term allowing adaptation to the consequences of climate change to ensure the organisation's resilience and survival.
 They respond to the issues raised by theidentification of risks and opportunities.
 These actions primarily concern the Intermediate and Advanced levels.

-Combination of a phase of Stakeholder engagement (awareness-raising, empowerment, coconstruction, or reporting), during a stage, aimed at one or more targets, with a more or less specific adaptation of the messages according to the organisation’s profile.
+Association of a Stakeholder engagement (awareness-raising, empowerment, coconstruction, or reporting back), during a step, with one or more targets, with a more or less specific adaptation of messages according to the organisation profile.

-Actions in the short/medium term that make it possible to strongly reduce emissions, since they directly concern significant emission categories.
+Actions in the short/medium term which allow a strong reduction of its emissions, since they directly concern significant emission categories.

 Actions in the medium and long term concerning the organisation’s overall strategy and business model and which therefore make it possible to strongly reduce the organisation’s carbon and economic vulnerability.

-ADEME, French Public Agency for Ecological Transition (formerly the Environment and Energy Management Agency), is a public establishment participating in the implementation of public policies in the fields of environment, energy and sustainable development.
+ADEME, French Public Agency for Ecological Transition (formerly the French Agency for the Environment and Energy Management), is a public institution participating in the implementation of public policies in the fields of environment, energy and sustainable development.

-🔗For more information on ADEME, here is its site.
+🔗For more information on ADEME, here is its sitearrow-up-right.

-Method for assessing the environmental footprint, multi-criteria and multi-stage, covering the entire life cycle.
+Method for assessing the environmental footprint, multi-criteria and multi-stage across the whole life cycle.

-Year, established at the time of the first assessment, to which each new assessment is compared.
-It is the same from one assessment exercise to another, unless necessary (Example: activity changes drastically).
+Year, established during the first assessment, to which each new assessment is compared.
+It is the same from one accounting period to another, unless necessary (Example: activity changes drastically).

 Year to which the activity data collected to establish the GHG emissions assessment relate.